Chaikney/minishell/README.rst

 Developed collaboratively in an educational context within a limited time.
 It takes ideas from lesser-used shells like `Fish <https://fishshell.com/>`_, and strives to do the most sensible thing rather than the aiming for quirk-for-quirk compatibility with bash.

-..WARNING:: This is an education project.
+..
+WARNING:: This is an education project.
 It would be reckless to use it for serious work, though I am pretty sure it can't do a *lot* of harm.

 What I learned in this project
 ------------------------------